-The Board of Directors, on a regular basis, is fully informed on material matters involving the Company's and the Group's business.
-Additional means to allow appropriate decision making are:
+The Board of Directors, on a regular basis, is informed on material matters involving the Company's and the Group's business.
+Members of the Executive Board attend the Board of Directors meetings and report on significant projects and events.
+Regular written reports are also provided.
+The Chairman/CEO ensures the proper information flow between the Executive Board and the Board of Directors.